frozzel/LUX/README.md

   ## Description
  Mock Ecommerce site that utilizes global state and react hooks.
-The site is integrated with stripe payments.

--Full stack application with mongoDb/mongoose integrations & Apollo/graphql server side.

--React/Apollo integration frontside utilizing global state and stripe integration along with animate.css and SASS.
+The site is integrated with stripe payments.Full stack application with mongoDb/mongoose integrations & Apollo/graphql server side.
+React/Apollo integration frontside utilizing global state and stripe integration along with animate.css and SASS.
+EC2 and Heroku Deployments!